 Essays in Biochemistry

-We are delighted to announce that in the recent Thomson Reuters 2011 Journal Citation Reports, Essays in Biochemistry received an increased Impact Factor of 3.714 confirming its status as an important educational resource.
+We are delighted to announce that in the recent Thomson Reuters 2013 Journal Citation Reports, Essays in Biochemistry received an increased Impact Factor of 4.390 reaffirming its status as an important educational resource.*

 The Essays in Biochemistry series provides undergraduates and first year postgraduates with a single source of information on the latest research in rapidly moving areas of biochemistry and molecular biology.
-Each chapter is written by an expert on the area of research and is a self-contained summary of the state-of-the-art of that topic.
+Each chapter is written by an expert on the area of research and is an up-to-date, self-contained summary of the topic.

 SUBSCRIBE TO ESSAYS IN BIOCHEMISTRY ONLINE